The role of solenoids in electrical and electronic systems.

 • Reliability: They have a long service life and require little maintenance, making them an attractive option for systems that operate continuously.

-When evaluating the use of solenoids, it is important to consider the balance between their advantages and disadvantages in the specific context of the application.
-This includes analyzing the operating environment and requirements of each system.
+When evaluating the use of solenoids, it is important to consider a balance between their advantages and disadvantages in the specific context of the application.
+This includes analyzing the operating environment and the requirements of each system.
 Below is a summary that can help professionals make more informed decisions about their implementation:

 Aspect Advantages Disadvantages